Police investigate 'badly decomposed' body found in Dayton garage as homicide

 "The body was badly decomposed, but from the cause of death, it appears to be a homicide from the evidence at the scene," Johns said.
 "We do believe it is associated with a missing person from back in July in east Dayton."

-The woman who called in the welfare check is the girlfriend of the missing person, he added.
-Due to the state of the body, police are unable to identify it at this time.
+The woman who called first responders is the girlfriend of the missing person, he said.
+Due to the state of the body, police are unable to make an official identification.

-Investigators do have leads in the case, which they are actively following up on, he added.
+Investigators have leads in the case, which they are actively following, he said.

 This is at least the second decomposing body found in Dayton this month.

-On Aug.
-2, officers responded to the first block of Maylan Drive around 3 a.m. after a Montgomery County sheriff's deputy found a body in the basement of an apartment building while investigating a stolen vehicle, according to police.
+Officers responded around 3 a.m.
+Aug.
+2 to the first block of Maylan Drive in north Dayton after a Montgomery County Sheriff's deputy found a body in the basement of an apartment building while investigating a stolen vehicle, according to police.